-An FTE elects to receive self-plus-spouse/domestic partner coverage under the self-insured employer's health plan effective for the plan year beginning January 1.
+An FTE elects self-plus-spouse/domestic partner coverage under the self-insured employer's health plan effective for the plan year beginning January 1.
 On June 15 of the same year, the FTE gets divorced and their spouse loses eligibility for coverage under the plan as of the date of divorce.
 The employer makes an offer of COBRA continuation coverage to the former spouse, who elects to enroll in the COBRA continuation coverage and remains enrolled from June 15 through December 31 of the same year.

-The employer should report the FTE's enrollment on Part III of Form 1095-C by reporting that the FTE was enrolled in MEC for January through June, and that their spouse had coverage, due to the FTE's enrollment in coverage that provided coverage to a spouse, for the months January through June.
+The employer should report the FTE's enrollment on Part III of Form 1095-C by reporting that the FTE was enrolled in MEC for January through June, and that the FTE's spouse had coverage (due to the FTE's enrollment in coverage that provided coverage to a spouse) for January through June.

-For the period July through December, the former spouse should receive a separate Form 1095-B or Form 1095-C reporting the former spouse's enrollment in MEC under the employer's plan.
+For the period July through December, the employer should issue a separate Form 1095-B or Form 1095-C to the former spouse to report the former spouse's enrollment in MEC under the employer's plan.

 Q18.
-How should a self-insured employer report coverage provided to an FTE's former spouse or domestic partner who was not an employee on any day of the prior calendar year?
+How should a self-insured employer report coverage provided to an FTE's former spouse/domestic partner who was not an employee on any day of the prior calendar year?